MS in Marketing Program FAQ

-While there may be some internship opportunities for international students these are much fewer opportunities than what exists for domestic students.
+While there may be some internship opportunities for international students, there are fewer opportunities than for domestic students.
 In addition, there are almost no opportunities for visa sponsorship into full time jobs for international students.
 Approximately 30% of our MS in Marketing students are international students.
 Many of these students have one to several years of experience in different areas of marketing such as marketing analytics, business development or advertising.
 The MS in Marketing is not a STEM program.
 Typically, the duration of the Optional Practical Training (OPT) is only 12 months..
 You may contact the International Student Services for more details.